Laura902l/ass2/README.md

 ## HTML Template

-The HTML template (`views/history.ejs`) uses Bootstrap for a clean and responsive design.
+The HTML template (`home.ejs`) uses Bootstrap for a clean and responsive design.
 It includes a navigation bar for easy navigation and a footer displaying the group name.

 ## Express Server (server.js)